Slow down to accelerate healing

 ANY person that wants to heal, needs to slow down - with food, as much as in any other area of their lives.
 This is because in order for healing to occur, the body needs to get into the "rest-and-digest" restorative mode, as opposed to the "fight-or-flight" stress mode.

 Being the fastest of all types, this is especially true for Fast Oxidizers, yet it is the hardest thing to do for them.
 Picking the right foods from their food list in the right proportions is the first step to help them slow down their metabolism.
-However, if those foods are consumed in a hurry, it won’t be enough.
+However, if those foods are consumed in a hurry, it won't be enough.
 They need to simultaneously start practicing conscious breathing and mindfulness.
-Find an interesting article about that here.
 Yoga (especially Yin Yoga as offered by my friend Dace in Brussels) and meditation (I highly recommend Vipassana) also fall into this category.

 From my own experience, I can confirm that once one gives it an honest, dedicated try, benefits will be felt immediately - and the two former strangers will become the two most valued allies on the journey towards real and lasting metabolic balance.